Animal Tissues Class 9

 3. Supportive Connective Tissue

-1. Description: Think of a sturdy framework made up of specialized materials like cartilage and bone.
+1. Description: Think of a sturdy framework made up of specialised materials like cartilage and bone.
 It's like the scaffolding that holds things in place.

 2. Function: Cartilage is like a shock absorber, cushioning joints and maintaining structures like the nose.
 Bones, on the other hand, provide strength and rigidity to support the body and protect vital organs.